Leavitt HPC Cluster

-Constructed at Bates in the fall of 2016 with the support of startup funds from Professors Jeffrey Oishi and Aleksandar Diamond-Stanic, Leavitt has been designed as a community-based resource to support the curricular and scholarly needs of all Bates faculty, students, and staff.
+Originally constructed at Bates in the fall of 2016 with the support of startup funds from Professors Jeffrey Oishi and Aleksandar Diamond-Stanic, Leavitt has been designed as a community-based resource to support the curricular and scholarly needs of all Bates faculty, students, and staff.
 The original system was replaced during the summer of 2023 with funds from the Dean of Faculty, Information and Library Services, and the Digital and Computational Studies Program.

-As of Fall 2017, Leavitt is composed of 16 Intel Xeon compute nodes with a total of 448 cores, plus an enhanced GPU node running dual Intel Xeon Phi processors, each with 64 cores.
+As of Fall 2023, Leavitt consists of 9 compute nodes each with dual AMD EPYC processors with a total of 1152 cores, plus an enhanced GPU node running 2 NVIDIA Ampere Core GPUs.
 The cluster runs a variation of Linux CentOS 7 and uses the Bright Cluster Management System.
 For more information about the technical aspects of the cluster, see the Hardware Specs page.

 Requests for access to Leavitt HPC are made and sponsored by Bates faculty and Academic Staff.
 If you are a student seeking access, a faculty sponsor must request access for you.
 To request access to Leavitt, please see the access request form here.
 You can also find answers to many common questions and access support documentation on the right menu.